Henry80074/marine_plastic_density_mapper/README.md

 To conduct analysis and visualisation. <br>
 &emsp; cd /analysis  <br>
 &emsp; run python analysis.py

+analysis is a work in progress, filtering of detections is possible by removing detections from areas of ocean that are

 <h2> Weather API </h2>
 To filter Sentinel-2 data by wind speed, access to the visual crossing weather api is required.